If you’re looking for a unique domain name for your business, a parked domain could ruin your day.

 Many parked domains simply return an error message when you try to browse them.
 The error message looks different from browser to browser, but this is what it looks like in the latest version of Google Chrome:

-It just specifies that “this site can’t be reached” which can be confusing.
-The error message is exactly the same as the one for domains that don’t exist at all.
+It just specifies that the “server IP address could not be found” which can be confusing, followed by the ‘dns probe finished nxdomain‘ error.
+The DNS error message is exactly the same as the one for domains that don’t exist at all.

 So, just by browsing a specific domain, you can’t know for sure if it’s free or taken.